Growing Indiana’s Future Together

 – seed companies may donate when the cause is explained to them

 – drilled 8 holes in bottom of plastic containers/buckets; lined with cut burlap (a member had a free supply–can possibly get some donated from a restaurant or coffee shop); filled ½ full with soil, added water and mixed, then filled the rest of the way, added water, mixed thoroughly

-– for vegetables being started elsewhere for later transplanting, use same-size empty pots as placeholders in the soil…transplanting is as simple as removing the empty pot and putting the potted plant in its place.
+– For vegetables being started elsewhere for later transplanting, use same-size empty pots as placeholders in the soil…transplanting is as simple as removing the empty pot and putting the potted plant in its place.
 We sprinkled a bit of slow-release fertilizer in the top layer of soil before planting.